Up to 40-50% of the population in the US is deficient in vitamin B12.

 What is sublingual methyl B12?

 Sublingual Methyl B12 refers to Vitamin B12 in the methylcobalamin form.
-It is felt to be superior to cyanocobalamin and the methyl form is better and easier for absorption.
+It is felt to be superior to cyanocobalamin and the methyl form is better and easier to absorb.

 Does Sublingual B12 have any side effects?